cypherpulse/CypherDAO/README.md

 > **CypherDAO**: Empowering decentralized governance on Celo.
 A robust, secure, and transparent on-chain governance system for protocol evolution through community consensus.

-CypherDAO is a cutting-edge decentralized autonomous organization (DAO) framework designed for the Celo ecosystem.
+CypherDAO is a cutting edge decentralized autonomous organization (DAO) framework designed for the Celo ecosystem.
 It enables token holders to participate in protocol governance by proposing, voting on, and executing changes via a secure timelock mechanism.
 Built with industry-leading standards, CypherDAO transforms centralized decision-making into a community-driven process, ensuring transparency, security, and alignment with ecosystem goals.

 ## 🚀 Key Highlights
 - **Decentralized Decision-Making**: Token-based voting power with delegation capabilities.